-During the webinar, we specifically focused on the infrastructure planning required for the addition of new EV charger locations.
-Intertrust Grid Data Operations facilitates this process by ingesting layers of myriad datasets to analyze overall performance and cost.
+In our recent webinar with envelio, we specifically focused on the infrastructure planning required for the addition of new EV charger locations.
+CleanGrid facilitates this process by ingesting layers of myriad datasets to analyze overall performance and cost.
 These datasets include public maps, parking garages, commercial properties, and existing EV chargers in a chosen location.
 Constituents including city officials, planners, and utility managers or installers can give immediate feedback on proposed EV charger locations.
 To boost community interaction and participation—and receive crowdsourced feedback—this information can even be shared with the general public.

 How it works

 CleanGrid calculates the impact of adding a new DER, like an EV charger, to the grid at a particular location, in real time.
 The following screenshots are from the webinar:

 The simulation represents the ways in which the different layers of private and public information can be aggregated, viewed, and acted upon in the protected, shared environment enabled by the Intertrust Platform.
 The Platform acts as a secure middleware application, allowing role-based access to sensitive information without the need to move datasets.
 This secure, governed workflow execution environment is essentially a leak-proof, hacker-proof, iron-clad virtual sandbox where the algorithms and virtual datasets from many different sources or formats can be processed.
-Intertrust does this while honoring all data and IP ownership rights, ensuring compliance to all regulations, and maintaining a well-governed audit trail.
+Significantly, Intertrust does this while honoring all data and IP ownership rights, ensuring compliance to all regulations, and maintaining a well-governed audit trail.

 The data necessary for accelerating EV charging infrastructure planning is both privately and publicly available.
 This data comes from city maps, various parking locations, easements, low and high voltage lines, substations, garages, commercial properties, and other infrastructure.
 With the Intertrust CleanGrid, this data can be blended, visualized, and analyzed, using customizable views based on strict roles and access rights.